The Rugrats Movie: Production

 The film was released in theaters with a CatDog short titled "Fetch".
-This short was later broadcast in CatDog Episode 21.
-However, the VHS, DVD, Laserdisc, and Blu-ray (through The Rugrats Trilogy Movie Collection) release contains a different CatDog short from Episode 28 titled "Winslow's Home Videos".
+This short was later broadcast in CatDog episode 21.
+However, the VHS, DVD, Laserdisc, and Blu-ray releases contain a different CatDog short from episode 28 titled "Winslow's Home Videos".

 Media

 Home media

-The Rugrats Movie was released on VHS and DVD on March 30, 1999 by Paramount Home Video.
+The Rugrats Movie was released on VHS and DVD on March 30, 1999, by Paramount Home Video.
 The film was also released on Laserdisc on the same day by Pioneer Entertainment.
 On March 15, 2011, the film was re-released in a three-disc trilogy DVD set alongside its sequels, in honor of Rugrats 20th anniversary.
 In addition, it was re-released in some movie sets by Paramount, in 2016 with all the non-sequel Nickelodeon-animated movies up to Barnyard, as well as a separate 2-disc set with Hey Arnold!: The Movie.
-The film was released on Blu-ray on March 8, 2022 in a trilogy set alongside its sequels.
+The film was released on Blu-ray on March 8, 2022, in a trilogy set alongside its sequels.

+Soundtrack

-SoundtrackThe Rugrats Movie: Music from the Motion Picture was released by Interscope Records on November 3, 1998.
-The enhanced soundtrack contained thirteen tracks, bonus CD-ROM demos and commercials.
-Amazon.com's Richard Gehr praised the CD for "[bridging] demographics as nimbly as the [original] show itself [did]" and for songs "fans of all ages will love".Entertainment Weeklys David Browne rated the Music From the Motion Picture with a C.
+The Rugrats Movie: Music from the Motion Picture was released by Interscope Records on November 3, 1998.
+The enhanced soundtrack contains thirteen tracks, bonus CD-ROM demos, and commercials.

+Longtime Rugrats composer Mark Mothersbaugh composed the film's musical score.
+A new track by English rock musician David Bowie, "(Safe in This) Sky Life", was written for the film's soundtrack but was ultimately removed.
+The track was re-recorded as a B-side for Bowie's 2002 single "Everyone Says 'Hi'", under the title "Safe".

-Browne noted that, while the soundtrack is enjoyable for children and does "[make] concessions" for parents, adults may dislike the amount of rap.
+Amazon.com's Richard Gehr praised the CD for "[bridging] demographics as nimbly as the [original] show itself [did]" and for songs "fans of all ages will love".
+Entertainment Weekly's David Browne rated the Music From the Motion Picture with a C. Browne noted that, while the soundtrack is enjoyable for children and does "[make] concessions" for parents, adults may dislike the amount of rap.
 Allmusic's William Ruhlmann reviewed the soundtrack positively, saying "the result" of the singers and songs "is a romp in keeping with the tone of the show and the film".The Rugrats Movie: Music from the Motion Picture spent twenty six weeks on Billboard 200, peaking at #19.

-One song written for the film's soundtrack that was ultimately removed was "(Safe in This) Sky Life", a new track by English rock musician David Bowie; the song marked a reunion with longtime collaborator Tony Visconti, who would go on to produce all of Bowie's material from 2002 up until his death in 2016.
-The track would later be re-recorded as a B-side for Bowie's 2002 single "Everyone Says 'Hi'", under the shortened title of "Safe".
-The original 1998 recording remains unreleased and has never been circulated.

 In honor of its twentieth anniversary, the film's soundtrack was released on vinyl on November 30, 2018.